-The #1 Decorating Mistake Everyone Makes in Their Living Room
+The 7 Decorating Mistakes Everyone Makes in Their Living Room

-When entering a meticulously designed living room, we feel it right away: the perfect proportions giving the space a certain grandeur, the plush seating drawing us in, each well-appointed seat suggesting long lazy afternoons spent without having to leave the room… Just like a beautifully directed movie, a well-decorated living room is at once engaging and impressive, but it's also familiar and safe.
-Trying to replicate this attention to detail in our own homes though is another challenge.
-As much as we try to replicate the feelings we've had in rooms we visited and loved, there is always something that is just off.
+When entering a meticulously designed living room, we feel it right away: the perfect proportions giving the space a certain grandeur, the plush seating drawing us in, each well-appointed seat suggesting long lazy afternoons spent without having to leave the living room… Just like a beautifully directed movie, a well-decorated living room is at once engaging and impressive, but it's also familiar and safe.
+Trying to replicate this attention to detail in our own homes, though, is another challenge.
+As much as we try to replicate the feelings we've experienced in certain rooms (that we've visited and loved), there's usually something that's just off.

-Interior designers spend their lives studying the minute details that make a room perfect.
+Interior designers spend their lives studying the little details that make a room perfect.
 And sometimes, what is wrong in our own living rooms can be as simple as a painting hung too high or a lack of eye-level lamps.
 To shed some light on the most common living room decorating mistakes that may be plaguing our spaces, we asked a stylist, an interior designer, and a residential architect to share the decorating mistakes they frequently notice in living rooms everywhere.
-The living room of your dreams may not be so out of reach—fix these mistakes now, and say hello to your new and improved space.
+The living room of your dreams may not be so out of reach—simply fix these mistakes, and then enjoy your new and improved space.

 Mistake #1: Selecting the Wrong Sofa

 Designers agree: A great living room starts with a great sofa.
 "So often I come into a house and the owners have good taste, but they already have a sofa that they want to work with," explains stylist and TV host Emily Henderson.
 "They don't want to replace it because it's not that old and they don't mind it.
-I've had to break the news over and over, that with a sofa like that, they would never get the room they want."
+I've had to break the news over and over that with a sofa like that, they would never get the room they want," says Henderson.

 David John Dick of DISC Interiors agrees, "We hear time and time again from our clients how the sofa they purchased in the past was not comfortable or was too big (or too small) for the room.
 In living rooms, a good sofa is key to comfort, but it's also central to how a room feels and looks.
 Our tip for getting it right is to pay attention to sofa seat height (a low seat is hard to get in and out of) and to draw a furniture floor plan before purchasing.
 Buying on impulse is great for accessories and side tables, but never for a sofa, as it can be a very costly mistake."

 "To avoid choosing the wrong sofa, stick to something simple," adds Henderson.
 "No one loves a simple sofa more than me because they are so easy to style."
-She recommends paying particular attention to the quality of the fabric and the timelessness of the shape—while staying away from overly ornate details like curved legs, winged arms, tufts, and nailheads.
+She recommends paying particular attention to the quality of the fabric and the timelessness of the shape.
+Henderson recommends staying away from overly ornate details like curved legs, winged arms, tufts, and nailheads.

 Mistake #2: Falling Into the Showroom Look